 Orkney College UHI, Virtual Learning Environment (VLE)

-A 2:1 honours degree or above (or international equivalent) in a relevant subject, such as history, archaeology, literature, or ethnology.
+A 2:1 Honours degree or above in a relevant subject, portfolio of work.